Arafat-alim/url-shortner-pro/README.md

 ### **Steps to Get the Authentication Token**

-1. Open this URL in a browser: `https://url-shortner-pro.onrender.com/auth/google`
+1. Open this URL in a browser: `https://url-shortner-pro.onrender.com/auth/google` or [Login with Google](https://url-shortner-pro.onrender.com/auth/google)
 2. Sign up or log in with your Google account.
 3. After successful authentication, you will receive a token.
 Copy it.
 4. Open Postman and go to **Environment** settings.
 Add a new variable: